 The Regulation provides for "Monitoring organisations" to be recognised by the European Commission.
 These organisations which are private entities, provide EU operators with operational due diligence systems.
 Operators can thus develop their own system or use one developed by a monitoring organisation.

-Applicants for Monitoring Organisations must send their applications via e-mail to the following e-mail addresses:
+To become a Monitoring Organisation, candidates must send their application to the following e-mail address: ENV-TIMBER-REG@ec.europa.eu

 The Commission charges no fees for recognition of Monitoring Organisations.

-Applicants may send applications in all EU official languages; however a copy translated into English will facilitate and speed up the assessment process.
-Applicants must clearly state in a cover letter in which EU Member States intend to provide services.
+Candidates may send applications in any of the EU official languages; however a copy translated into English will facilitate and speed up the assessment process.
+Applicants must clearly state in a cover letter in which EU Member States they intend to provide services.
 A table with basic minimum description of a due diligence system may be found here, while the assessment tables can be found here.

 The Commission adopted Commission delegated Regulation of 23.2.2012 on the procedural rules for the recognition and withdrawal of recognition of monitoring organisations as provided for in Regulation (EU) No 995/2010 of the European Parliament and of the Council laying down the obligations of operators who place timber and timber products on the market.